** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 FieldIdentifier.FieldProperty = PropertyValue;

 Where FieldProperty is the keyword to access a specific property of the field defined by the FieldIdentifier.
-Specific property is getting the value defined by PropertyValue.
+A specific property is getting the value defined by PropertyValue.

 Conditional Formatting Expression can be placed on Formula Expression, Button Action Expression, Field Action - On Change, and Stage Action - Execute Script.

 When the Action is triggered, the script will be executed and the field property will be updated.
-If you change the Conditional Formatting Expression in the Configuration Portal and backpropagate - field property will not be affected.
+If you change the Conditional Formatting Expression in the Configuration Portal and back propagate - the field property will not be affected.
 It will remain as defined by the previous Conditional Formatting Expression.

 Field Dimensions (Width, Height, and Margins) CANNOT be changed using Conditional Formatting.